Online Learning Koopman operator for closed-loop electrical neurostimulation in epilepsy: Deep Koopman operator Based Seizure dynamical model

-The objective of the deep Koopman operator based autoencoder is to learn a finite invariant subspace that approximated the Koopman operator.
-The loss is specifically designed with different theoretical considerations for learning the finite-dimensional approximated Koopman-operator and building the linear dynamical system.
-In summary, the explicit loss function for training the autoencoder based deep Koopman-operator model covers the following four reconstruction error terms using Mean-squared error (MSE).
+The objective of the deep Koopman operator based autoencoder is to learn a finite invariant subspace that approximates the Koopman operator.
+The loss is specifically designed with different theoretical considerations for learning the finite-dimensional approximated Koopman operator and building the linear dynamical system.
+In summary, the explicit loss function for training the deep Koopman operator model covers the following reconstruction term and prediction-reconstruction term with Mean-Squared Error (MSE).

 (1) Reconstruction error of $X$: